-Deferred Savings

-The Vancouver School Board contributes an amount equal to 2% of the salary and the employee makes a contribution of the same amount.

-Paid time off this includes an annual vacation entitlement of 20 to 35 days depending on the length of service and pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted., However, the individual employment contract does allow for carry forward of unused accumulated vacation, and such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.
+- Deferred Savings The Vancouver School Board contributes an amount equal to 2% of the salary and the employee makes a contribution of the same amount. - Paid time off this includes an annual vacation entitlement of 20 to 35 days depending on the length of service.
+Unused accumulated vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.